-Practicing phonics at home is part of the children’s daily homework.
+Practicing phonics at home and reading is part of the children’s daily homework.

 How is Reading taught?

 Learning to read and becoming a fluent reader is our main priority and our aim is to teach children to read, so they can read to learn.
-We want to instil enjoyment of reading and help them progress towards becoming an independent reader.
+We want to instil enjoyment of reading and help children progress towards becoming fluent, accurate, independent readers.

 In Early Years, the children have their Read Write Inc. Phonics Red Ditty books and ‘Floppy’s Phonic Sounds and Letters’.
 Picture books are also used.

-In Year 1, the children take home a copy of an appropriate Read Write Inc. Phonics book (assessed at their reading level) and a Read Write Inc. Phonics ‘book bag book’.
+In Year 1 and Year 2 initially, the children take home a copy of an appropriate Read Write Inc. Phonics book (assessed at their reading level) and a Read Write Inc. Phonics ‘book bag book’.
 There are a number of different titles per coloured group and they are all fully decodable and include prompts to help parents/carers read with their child at home.

 From Year 2 to Year 6 the children choose their reading books from the school library, which is aligned to ‘Accelerated Reader’.
-To ensure children are reading at the correct level, children take a reading and comprehension skills are assessed and the child is allocated a point range.
+To ensure children are reading at the correct level, children take a reading and comprehension skills assessment, which gives a point range.
 They can then choose a reading book from this range, which include a large range of fiction and some non-fiction books, all of which are at their reading level.
-Books include age appropriate novels from well known authors and Oxford Reading Tree books, including Project X, Project X Alien Adventures, All Stars and Robins, Time Chronicles and Tree Tops.
+Books include age appropriate novels from well-known authors and Oxford Reading Tree books, including Project X, Project X Alien Adventures, All Stars and Robins, Time Chronicles and Tree Tops.

-After each book is read, the children take an Accelerated Reader online quiz, to assess their understanding.
+After each book is read, the children take an Accelerated Reader online quiz, to assess their comprehension of the book.